 Going on a Miri trip and want to know all the best things to do in Miri, Malaysia?
 We have you covered!
-Our guide below will help you find the best attraction in Miri and more so you can plan the ultimate trip.
+Our guide below will ensure you find the best attraction in Miri along with everything else you need to know so you can plan the ultimate trip.

 Sitting at the northwest coastline of Borneo, bordering Brunei, Miri is the second largest city of the Malaysian state of Sarawak, with a population of over 230,000.